-If you already have a GP, or if you wish to interpret your own results, you can come in for your hormone imbalance test without a GP consultation.
+If you already have a GP or wish to interpret your own results, you can come in for your hormone imbalance test without a GP consultation.
 In this case, we will send you your results & you can take them to your doctor for interpretation.

-Your hormones regulate different major body processes & systems, so hormonal testing can diagnose a wide range of symptoms relating to your sleep, energy, mood, metabolism & body temperature, in addition to the more obvious reproductive-related symptoms.
+Your hormones regulate different major body processes & systems so that hormonal testing can diagnose a wide range of symptoms relating to your sleep, energy, mood, metabolism & body temperature, in addition to the more obvious reproductive-related symptoms.

-The doctor may suggest certain hormone tests in order to confirm a diagnosis, to get more information about your symptoms, to monitor the effectiveness of the existing medication, or to evaluate the progression of an existing condition.
+The doctor may suggest certain hormone tests in order to confirm a diagnosis, get more information about your symptoms, monitor the effectiveness of the existing medication, or evaluate the progression of an existing condition.

 For women, the most dramatic hormonal shifts occur during puberty, pregnancy, childbirth & breastfeeding, perimenopause, menopause, & post-menopause, as well as every month with the changes in the menstrual cycle.

-Your doctor may recommend hormone testing if you are experiencing any of the following:
+Your doctor may recommend hormone imbalance testing if you are experiencing any of the following:

 - Changes in your menstrual cycle

 - Heavy, painful, or very light periods